 Location and Land

-Surrounding the core patent claims, Orefinders has optioned and/or staked 23 additional contiguous claims covering approximately 5 km of prospective strike length.
-Two underlying agreements are in place with two separate vendors (MZ option and Ashley options) and are best described on the claim location map.
-Both option agreements are favourable for Orefinders and lead to 100% ownership with low work commitments and low cash payments.
-The 3,440 acre property land package has never been systematically evaluated as a single land package by advanced exploration techniques.
+Surrounding the core patent claims, Orefinders has optioned and/or staked 37 additional contiguous claims covering approximately 10 km of prospective strike length.
+Work commitments for the underlying agreement on the MZ option have now been completed.
+With only two low cash payments remaining Orefinders will soon earn 100% interest (MZ option subject to a 2% NSR with a capped buyout).
+The 5,800 acre property land package has never been systematically evaluated as a single land package by advanced exploration techniques.

 The Mirado gold project is situated within the Abitibi Gold District which has historically produced more than 200 million ounces of gold over the past century, with more than 100 million ounces of gold in current reserves.
 The prolific Kirkland Lake mining camp is located in eastern Ontario close to the Quebec border and has historically produced 50 million ounces of gold.
 Much of the historical Kirkland Lake gold production has taken place along or near a major regional geological fault structure known as the Larder Lake-Cadillac Fault (LLCF).